-- Induct your staff into all your new systems, emphasise the shared and individual responsibilities for managing the risk. - Check equipment and safety infrastructure is safe to use after this extended period of business shutdown.

-- Consider running a 'mock' tour to test your new protocols. - Check for new operational risks created through COVID-19 control measures. - Procure enough COVID-19 PPE and cleaning products you may need to work with other operators to source quality and competitively priced products.
+- Induct your staff into all your new systems, emphasise the shared and individual responsibilities for managing the risk. - Check equipment and safety infrastructure is safe to use after this extended period of business shutdown. - Consider running a 'mock' tour to test your new protocols. - Check for new operational risks created through COVID-19 control measures. - Procure enough COVID-19 PPE and cleaning products you may need to work with other operators to source quality and competitively priced products.
 (Note that the cost of running your trip may be higher due to PPE requirements, staffing ratios etc. Consider adding a surcharge to your trips to help recover costs.) - PCBU relationships contact operators with whom you have a PCBU relationship.
-Request to see their COVID-19 safety plan and work together to ensure there are no conflicts in approach and that you know how each other will be working.
-If relevant discuss how you will ensure that linking your trips does not inadvertently create a 'gathering' (links in a chain) of more than 100 people. - Marketing and booking messaging include safety information in your messaging channels and booking processes.
+Request to see their COVID-19 safety plan and work together to ensure there are no conflicts in approach and that you know how each other will be working. - Marketing and booking messaging include safety information in your messaging channels and booking processes.
 Before they commit to participating in your activity, your clients must understand the nature of the risk they are accepting and the controls you will use, and that they will be expected to adhere to these, and to provide personal information for contact tracing purposes.
-They also need to understand the consequence of not adhering to staff requests (i.e. if they are unwell, they may be asked to leave immediately). - Cancellation policies determine what you will do if a booked client becomes unwell and can no longer come on your trip, or if you must cancel trips due to exposure of your business to COVID-19. - Ensure that whatever you have shut down or put on hold, such as licences, vehicles and insurance are ready to go before you open shop.
+They also need to understand the consequence of not adhering to staff requests (i.e. if they are unwell, they may be asked to leave immediately).

+- Cancellation policies determine what you will do if a booked client becomes unwell and can no longer come on your trip, or if you must cancel trips due to exposure of your business to COVID-19. - Ensure that whatever you have shut down or put on hold, such as licences, vehicles and insurance are ready to go before you open shop.